 What role do political dynasties play in Indonesian politics?
 What motivates political families to attempt to establish themselves as dynasties, and how do they do so?
 Dr Dave McRae discusses these issues and more with Dr Jemma Purdey, in the first Talking Indonesia podcast for 2017.

-What are the most important online tools for pro-ISIS groups in Indonesia, and what do these groups use them for?
-How do their online activities differ to fellow Indonesian jihadis who oppose ISIS?
+What are the most important online tools for pro-ISIL groups in Indonesia, and what do these groups use them for?
+How do their online activities differ to fellow Indonesian jihadis who oppose ISIL?
 How can the Indonesian government monitor and counter extremists’ activities online?
 Dr Dave McRae explores these questions and more with Nava Nuraniyah in the final Talking Indonesia podcast for 2016.

 On 16 November, police declared Jakarta Governor Basuki Tjahaja Purnama, or Ahok, a suspect for blasphemy over a speech he made in which he quoted a verse from the Qur’an.
 Why have Ahok’s comments provoked such an intense reaction in Indonesia, and what can we learn from this case about the position of non-Muslims and ethnic Chinese Indonesians in Indonesian democracy?
 Dr Dave McRae speaks to Dr Nadirsyah Hosen about the case.